 - Swimming & Water Aerobics — If you live somewhere where it’s feasible to swim, this is one of the BEST forms of exercise.
 It’s low-impact, cardiovascular, and strength-training.
 Lots of bang for your buck.
 (Plus you can indulge in a maternity swimsuit!)

 - Prenatal Yoga — there are tons of videos available online, and many studios offer prenatal classes.
 Also don’t forget that you can still take “regular” yoga classes and modify!

 - Barre3 Prenatal ($29/month streaming access) — Barre3 classes are my personal fav RN.
-You can tailor any “regular” class with modifications or check out the specific prenatal or postnatal classes.
+You can tailor any “regular” class with modifications (some of which are even led by visibly pregnant women) or check out the specific prenatal or postnatal classes.

 - Fit4Mom Prenatal — Fit4Mom offers “Fit4Baby” prenatal classes in certain communities.
 If a program is available in your area, check it out.
 Moms love it for the community and the fitness.
-Many classes are outside, which is ideal for physical distancing, and your first class is free.
+Many classes are outside, which is refreshing on its own, and your first class is free.

-- Mommastrong ($5/month streaming access) — Many readers have told us Mommastrong was a lifesaver for them.
+- Mommastrong ($12/month streaming access) — Many readers have told us Mommastrong was a lifesaver for them.
 It’s designed by a mom, for moms, and highly relatable.